Skip to main content

 );

--- Export hive table
+-- Export the Hive table

 EXPORT TABLE hive_catalog.sf1.lineitem TO "s3://bucket/export/export_"